LongestDawn/Warehouse_Object_Detection/README.md

 For this Product to work on your local machine, please do the following carefully:

-1. Make sure that the zip file is extracted to somewhere easily accessible
+1. Make sure that the Warehouse_Script_Updated.py and the Warehouse_Model.pt have been downloaded and saved in the same folder correctly.

 2. Download Anaconda Prompt.
 Here is a link to use: https://www.anaconda.com/download/success